 \section{Abstract}

-We characterize a class of preference domains called hybrid\textsuperscript{$\ast$} domains.
-These are specific collections of preferences that are single-peaked at the ``extremes'' and unrestricted in the ``middle''.
-They are characterized by the familiar properties of minimal richness, diversity and no-restoration.
+We study a class of preference domains that satisfies the familiar properties of minimal richness, diversity and no-restoration.
+We show that a specific preference restriction, \emph{hybridness}, has been embedded in these domains so that the preferences are single-peaked at the ``extremes'' and unrestricted in the ``middle''.
 We also study the structure of strategy-proof and unanimous Random Social Choice Functions on these domains.
-We show them to be special cases of probabilistic fixed ballot rules (or PFBR).
-These PFBRs are not necessarily decomposable, i.e., cannot be written as a convex combination of their deterministic counterparts.
-We identify a necessary and sufficient condition under which decomposability holds for anonymous PFBRs.
+We show them to be special cases of probabilistic fixed ballot rules (introduced by \citet*{EPS2002}).